‘I’m dying’: Relatives await answers in smuggling case

 British police charged the 25-year-old truck driver Saturday with 39 counts of manslaughter and conspiracy to traffic people.
 Five people are being questioned by police, including the truck driver and three people who were arrested Friday on suspicion on manslaughter and conspiracy to traffic people.
 Irish police said another man was arrested Saturday in connection with the case.

-British police said Saturday they have removed all the bodies from the truck and are awaiting autopsies.
+Police said they have removed all the bodies from the truck and are awaiting autopsies.
 Identifying the victims is expected to be difficult and officials said very few documents were found with the bodies.
 Smugglers normally take the passports of their passengers to obscure their identities, stripping them of their names and giving them new documents when they arrive at their destinations.

 Police initially believed the victims were Chinese but later acknowledged that the details were still evolving.
 The Vietnamese government also announced Sunday its own investigation into the deaths and set up a hotline for families.